danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 ### Zero-Build

 The entire app runs as a static site.
 There's no bundler, no framework, no auth, and no build process.
 It's just plain HTML, JavaScript modules, and CSS.
 It's deployed via GitHub Pages using the `gh-pages` npm package.

-TODO: Phrasing
 This keeps maintenance simple.
-On past JS projects with a bundler/build system - returning to maintain them after a few months often results in some build error because some js dependency is no longer maintained or doesn't work with newer node version or something like that.

 ## Using It